CameronD73/529renew/README.md

 2. _Replace_: overwrite the data in the database with the value in the file.

 ### Star means "have triangulated"
+This option is inoperative at the moment (Oct 2024).
 If you  applied the yellow star only to a relative who had been previously triangulated, then set this to yes and 529Renew will change displays accordingly.
 It has no other meaning and is only useful transitioning data from before version 2.
 Any triangulations in future will set this parameter directly.

 #### Minimum shared DNA (pct):